Dover AFB female innovators create bump cap for female maintainers

-A member of the 436th Airlift Wing showcases the newly designed unisex bump cap at the Airlift/Tanker Association Conference in Grapevine Texas Nov.
-9, 2023.
-The new bump cap was created by U.S. Air Force Staff Sgt.
+Innovation is a never-ending mission for the Airmen of the United States Air Force.
+Recently, two Team Dover aircraft maintainers, U.S. Air Force Staff Sgt.
 Sheila Moody, 436th Aircraft Maintenance Squadron Air Force Repair Enhancement Program aircraft structural journeyman and U.S. Air Force Staff Sgt.
-Cortnee Madrid, 436th Aircraft Maintenance Squadron dock chief.
-(U.S. Air Force photo by Staff Sgt.
-Sheila Moody)
+Cortnee Madrid, 436th Aircraft Maintenance Squadron dock chief, took a massive step by designing a female bump cap.

+A bump cap is a piece of safety equipment used to protect the heads of Airmen who work on aircraft.
+Currently, female Airmen must wear their hair in a bun while on the flightline, creating a problem when wearing the classic bump cap.

+“We have to wear our hair in a bun, otherwise the tools we use have the potential to rip our hair out,” said Moody.
+“We had to wear [the caps on top of our buns], with maintenance most of the time we’re looking up, so it would obstruct our view.”

 |Date Taken: